gtvj/vim-cheatsheet/README.md

 Please get in touch if anything doesn't make sense.

+## Avoid the Esc key
+Ctrl+[ is equivalent to hitting esc.
+Worth remembering that.

 ## Change/Delete 'inner' X

 This series of commands allow you to delete or change the a construct and -